killianmuldoon/doca-platform/docs/guides/usecases/hbn_only/README.md

 # Note: This isn't technically required when using public images but is included here to demonstrate the secret flow in DPF when using images from a private registry.
 export NGC_API_KEY=

-## DPF_VERSION is the version of the DPF components which will be deployed in this use case guide.
+## DPF_VERSION is the version of the DPF components which will be deployed in this guide.
-export DPF_VERSION=v24.10.0-rc.5
+export DPF_VERSION=v24.10.0

 ## URL to the BFB used in the `bfb.yaml` and linked by the DPUSet.
 export BLUEFIELD_BITSTREAM="https://content.mellanox.com/BlueField/BFBs/Ubuntu22.04/bf-bundle-2.9.1-30_24.11_ubuntu-22.04_prod.bfb"